-We reviewed the clinical effectiveness of lecanemab and donanemab, in addition to supportive care, versus supportive care alone for the treatment of individuals with early Alzheimer's Disease (AD) (i.e., MCI due to AD and mild dementia due to AD) with evidence of AD pathology.
+We reviewed the clinical effectiveness of lecanemab, in addition to supportive care, versus supportive care alone for the treatment of individuals with early Alzheimer's Disease (AD) (i.e., MCI due to AD and mild dementia due to AD) with evidence of AD pathology.
 We sought and reviewed evidence, where available, on patient-important outcomes, including change in the ability to maintain independence and cognitive function and perform activities of daily living, as well as delaying entry into institutional care, quality of life, caregiver impact, and behavioral change.
 We also reviewed evidence on changes in biomarkers (e.g., level of beta-amyloid, level of tau and phosphorylated tau [p-tau], and brain volume).
-We also aimed to evaluate updated evidence for aducanumab that was not covered in the previous August 2021 review.27 We found no new clinical evidence for aducanumab that would have affected our assessment and thus it is not reviewed in this report.
+We also aimed to evaluate updated evidence for aducanumab that would have affected our assessment and thus it is not reviewed in this report.
 The full scope and procedures for the systematic literature review are detailed in the supplement.